RRechz/airnote-ai/README.md

-## **AirNote Kai AI**: Gemini API and ML Kit-Powered Smart Note Assistant
+## **AirNote Kai**: Gemini API and ```ML Kit-Powered``` Smart Note Assistant
-**Pre-information**: *AirNote Ai* is a modern, note-focused AI model that takes your note-taking experience to the next level with *Google*'s powerful AI models.
+**Pre-information**: *AirNote Kai* is a modern, note-focused AI model that takes your note-taking experience to the next level with *Google*'s powerful AI models.
 Improve your text, generate new ideas, chat with your notes, and translate text on your device.

 ## ✨ Features
 * Artificial Intelligence-based Writing Assistant (*Text Editing*)